 Do Different Grades of Maple Syrup Taste Different

-In the early spring during the first few days of maple season maple producers will generally make a very light maple syrup that is light in both colour and flavour.
+In the early spring during the first few days of maple season, maple producers will generally make a very light maple syrup that is light in both colour and flavour.
 As the season progresses the maple syrup gradually becomes darker in colour and stronger in flavour.
+There is a new international standard for maple syrup grades.

 Very light maple syrup often has a buttered popcorn flavour to it.
 The very dark maple syrups have a more caramel or "buddy flavour".
 The medium coloured maple syrup will have that recognizable maple flavour.